 The Oregon Health Authority announced late Tuesday July 27, 2021 it is recommending universal mask use in public indoor settings throughout the state to protect Oregonians from COVID-19.

-Before the Oregon Coast coronavirus closure, the coronavirus cleaning in accommodations was uppermost on everyone's minds.
-We had guests asking what steps we've been taking to ensure the safety of our guests.
-In an effort to address those questions, we outlined our guidelines, below.
-They are those recommended on the Centers for Disease Control and Prevention website.
+With the Coronavirus / Covid-19 and accommodations uppermost on traveler's minds as we start to open up, we've had guests asking what steps we're taking to ensure the safety of our guests.
+In an effort to address those questions, we've outlined our guidelines, below.
+You may also find them recommended on the Centers for Disease Control and Prevention website.